 Every stage of your child's life will bring new joys and challenges.
 You're always learning new skills as a parent.
 You may find it challenging to keep up with your busy toddler.
 At times, you may get upset and find it hard to stay calm.
 Pay attention to how your body feels when you're stressed.
-Once you know the signs, you can start to respond to them.
-Let these signs of stress be your signal, like a yellow traffic light, that warns you to stop and take steps to calm down.
-Your toddler will be calmer when you stay calm.

-With kids it's easy to have higher highs and lower lows, but it's worth the ride.
+Once you With kids it's easy to have higher highs and lower lows, but it's worth the ride.